VoxelPrismatic/rabbit.nvim/lua/rabbit/plugins/trail/README.md

 Rabbit Trail lists the buffers you've visited in the order of most recent, and split by window.
 This way, a simple keybind, `‣r↵`, will take you to the previous buffer.
-You may also choose *which* window to open.
+You may also select a specific window to open.
 A preview is shown for the target window, displaying the target buffer precisely how you'd see it.
 Now, you don't have to mentally switch contexts when opening buffers!

 ## Configuration